iDennisofficial/studybuddy/README.md

 - Inspired by the tutorial: [Python Django 7 Hour Course](https://www.youtube.com/watch?v=PtQiiknWUcI)
 - Thanks to the open-source community for various resources and tools.

----

-Feel free to customize this README to better fit your project's specifics, such as adding actual links, screenshots, or additional sections as needed.